Improvements outside Christ the King Primary School

 • provide new cycle parking for local people and the school community

-• upgrading existing vehicle crossovers to improve accessibility for people walking, wheeling or using buggies.
+• upgrading existing vehicle crossovers to improve accessibility for people walking, wheeling or using buggies, retaining the existing historic cobblestones where possible.

 Figure 1: Examples of improvements.